-Tax-loss harvesting involves selling securities that have decreased in value in order to offset realized gains from other investments.
-It may be possible to use ETFs in a tax-loss harvesting strategy.
+A method of tax-loss harvesting involves selling securities that have decreased in value in order to offset realized gains from other investments.

 The IRS allows you to offset realized capital gains with realized capital losses.
 Suppose, for example, that you have a portfolio consisting of just two investments, Stock X and Stock Y. Stock X has increased by $2,000, while Stock Y has decreased by $2,000.
-If you were to sell both stocks by year-end, you would not have to pay any taxes on the $2,000 capital gain on Stock X because of the loss on Stock Y.1
+If you were to sell both stocks by year-end, you would not have to pay any taxes on the $2,000 capital gain on Stock X because of the loss on Stock Y, assuming they were each held for periods that qualified the gain/loss as both short or long term.1

 Any excess losses you have after you have offset all realized capital gains can offset ordinary income, up to $3,000 annually.
 Losses not used in one tax year can be carried forward indefinitely to future tax years.